 The 17th arrondissement (district) of Paris is a quiet, residential area in the northwestern corner of the city that has been largely overlooked by tourists-- but is increasingly popular with locals.
-As young families and artists have been priced out of more centrally located neighbourhoods, the quiet, leafy 17th is attracting a new generation to the area, resulting in restaurant and bar openings, a new nightlife scene, and pleasant areas for walks and picnics.
+As young families and artists have been priced out of more centrally located neighborhoods, the quiet, leafy 17th is attracting a new generation to the area, resulting in restaurant and bar openings, a new nightlife scene, and pleasant areas for walks and picnics.

-It's not all sleepy, though: taken as a whole, this is a district of numerous contrasts.
+It's not all sleepy, though: taken as a whole, this is a district of contrasts.
 The "gate" to the 17th is the formerly seedy Place de Clichy, a metropolitan eighteenth-entry square that's bustling and noisy, in contrast to the quiet "Batignolles" neighborhood to the northwest, full of quiet squares, markets and sleepy residential streets.

 Getting There & Getting Around:

 If you don't object to a short walk, get off at Metro Place de Clichy or Blanche (Line 2) and walk to Boulevard des Batignolles, before exploring the surrounding streets to get a full sense of the area.

 - Place de Clichy: In close reach of Pigalle and the famed Moulin Rouge, this enormous Haussmannian square still retains something of the grandeur of 19th-century Paris to it.
 While a large cinema, numerous chain restaurants and other 21st-century fixtures have taken away somewhat from its old-world charm, Clichy still gives visitors a distinctive sense of the excitement, and at times seedy energy, that animated the area during the "Belle Epoque"-- the decades around the turn of the 20th century.